-Leg cramping can also be termed as ‘Charley Horses’ when the involuntary muscle contraction occurs particularly in calf muscles.
+Leg cramping is a very common condition yet harmless.
+It happens when muscles in your legs suddenly become tight.
+Most commonly, leg cramps occur around calf muscles.
+Restless legs or leg cramping can also be termed as ‘Charley Horses’ when involuntary muscle contraction occurs, particularly in calf muscles.

-- Leg muscles become sore because of some serious physical activity like exercise, running, etc.
+- Leg muscles become sore because of serious physical activity like exercise, running, etc.

 - Pregnancy Hormones